Prince Eyango: Career

 As the founder and leader of his band "Les Montagnards", he revolutionized Makossa music by transforming it into a much more danceable form.
 He moved to the United States in 1993, where he has been based since.
 He is also a producer and owns a production company, "Preya Music" which has produced Longue Longue, Jacky Kingue, Tanus Foe, Papa Zoe, Marole Tchamba, Junior Eyango, Ndema System, and much more.
 All these accomplishments have brought him to be called one of the most influential music personalities in Cameroon.

 Prince Eyango fuses world beat and African rhythms with choreography.
 In 2000, he was nominated for the World Music category at the Los Angeles Weekly Music Awards.
 In 2007 Prince Eyango recorded an album called "On Tourne La Page" and won the "Best Artist Come-back" award.

 In 2009, he returned to Cameroon with one goal "to bring his U.S. music knowledge to expand his career as a musician and producer, and to promote the vibrant culture and musical talent in his country of birth", as he has said in many interviews.
 In 2012 his album "Apelle Moi" won the Canal D'or Music Award for the Best Male Artist of the Year.

 In 2014 Prince Ndedi Eyango organised a fundraiser gala with Ascovime in Yaounde on 10 May 2014 to celebrate the CNN Heroes Award from a Cameroonian Doctor, Dr. Bwelle.

-In 2015 after his 4 month concerts tour in Europe, Canada, and the USA, Prince Eyango released his first gospel song "Merci Seigneur" and was nominated at Firma award in Nigeria for the best male artist.
+In 2015 after his 4-month concerts tour in Europe, Canada, and the US, Prince Eyango released his first gospel song "Merci Seigneur" and was nominated at Firma award in Nigeria for the best male artist.